 Welcome to Subscribe On Youtube

-You will start with some boxes given in initialBoxes array.
+You are given an integer array initialBoxes that contains the labels of the boxes you initially have.
 You can take all the candies in any open box and you can use the keys in it to open new boxes and you also can use the boxes you find in it.

 Return the maximum number of candies you can get following the rules above.